-With this type of flour, you will be able to prepare pastries with a moderate GI.
+With this type of flour, you can prepare moderate GI pastries.

 When is the best time to eat bread?

-Apart from festive meals, bread - traditional or buckwheat for example - is best eaten at the beginning of the day.
-Indeed, it is at this precise moment that thebody needs slow sugars to accompany the first efforts, whatever the time of getting up (no matter if you get up very early, or if you work at night, the main thing is to consume them when you get up).
+Outside of festive meals, we prefer to eat bread - traditional or buckwheat, for example. early in the day.
+Indeed, it is at this precise moment that thehe body needs slow sugars to support the first efforts.It doesn't matter how early you get up, or whether you work at night - the important thing is to eat them when you get up.

-As such, this bread intake must remain modest and should be accompanied by a majority of fatty acids and proteins if we want to remain on a "low-carb" diet.
-Fat and protein found in eggs, cheese and olive oil, particularly recommended at the beginning of the day.
+As such, this bread intake must remain modest and should be with a majority of fatty acids and proteins if you want to remain in low-carb food.
+Lipids and proteins found in eggs, cheese and olive oil, particularly recommended at the start of the day.

-Conversely, avoid bread in the evening (but also cheese and eggs, by the way), otherwise it will be unnecessarily stored as fat.
-On this subject, I would refer you to the main principles of chrononutrition, a subject that will be covered in a future chapter.
+On the contrary, avoid bread in the evening (but also cheese and eggs, for that matter), without which it will be unnecessarily stored as fat.
+On this subject, I refer you to the main principles of chrononutrition, a topic we'll cover in a future chapter.